YiyangQian/W4733-Robotics/Bug2PathPlanning/README.md

 [Link to Video Demo](https://www.youtube.com/watch?v=WH0H8ikGQF4&list=PLF7A_BRkte4XUmaT9YkKfNZHVgVBSWv0n&index=4&t=6s)

 ## Summary
-This project implements the Bug 2 path planning algorithm.
+This project implements the Bug 2 path planning algorithm for 6 sample worlds.
 The following pic explains the basic idea of it.
 In this project, we will move the turtlebot from a start position to a goal position along the m-line.
 If the turtlebot senses an obstacle, then it invokes a contour following behavior until it reaches the m-line again, at which point it proceeds towards the goal.
 This behavior (follow m-line, follow contour, re-acquire m-line) continues as long as there are obstacles or until the goal position is reached.
 ![Bug 2 algorithm for path planning](https://github.com/YiyangQian/W4733-Robotics/blob/master/Bug2PathPlanning/bug2.png)

 ## Prerequest